-In 2018, I spent a week wandering Ipoh’s streets, slinking in and out of cafes, sipping on white coffee and eating egg tarts.
+I spent a week wandering Ipoh’s streets, slinking in and out of cafes, sipping on white coffee and eating egg tarts.
 It was one of my top travel experiences of the year.
-This 3 days 2 nights Ipoh itinerary brings together everything I enjoyed most about the city, with a strong focus on food, architecture, culture and street art.
+This 3 days 2 nights Ipoh itinerary and Ipoh travel blog brings together everything I enjoyed most about the city, with a strong focus on food, architecture, culture and street art.

 I’ve also included some practical travel tips to help you make the most of your visit to Ipoh.

 - Malaysia essentials

 - Why visit Ipoh?